Top 5 Winning Strategies for Horse Racing

 Each-WayHorse is likely to placeCuts profit if win

-Exotics (Exacta+)You're looking for a big payoutLow hit rate
+Exotics (Exacta+)You’re looking for big payoutLow hit rate

 Value/KellyYou know true probabilitiesNeeds discipline